top of page

 Appreciating the interconnections among the components of these five joints is crucial for effectively addressing shoulder injuries.

-Bear in mind that joints do not function independently; a limitation or dysfunction in one region invariably leads to compensatory adjustments elsewhere in the body.
-To fully resolve a shoulder injury, it is often necessary to address these compensatory mechanisms along the joint's kinetic chain.
+Remember that joints do not function independently; a limitation or dysfunction in one region invariably leads to compensatory adjustments elsewhere in the body.
+Addressing these compensatory mechanisms along the joint's kinetic chain is often necessary to fully resolve a shoulder injury.

 Glenohumeral (GH) Joint

 The glenohumeral joint, also known as the shoulder joint, is a ball-and-socket joint filled with synovial fluid.
-This fluid aids in reducing friction between the articular cartilage during movement in synovial joints.
-The glenohumeral joint facilitates flexion, extension, adduction, abduction, and internal and external rotation of the arm.
+This fluid reduces friction between the articular cartilage during movement in synovial joints.
+The glenohumeral joint facilitates flexion, extension, adduction, abduction, and arm internal and external rotation.

 Glenohumeral Instability